 I’ve never written a comic script, what format do I write the script in?

 There is no industry standard medium for comic scripts.
-However, you can find plenty excellent examples here
+However, you can find plenty excellent examples here.

 As long as we can clearly read and understand your story, and it describes specific images the artist can draw with panel breakdowns and dialogue, we'll accept it for review.
+Our development process allows plenty of time and effort in making certain it gets in the proper format.

 Will you allow pitches only?